outofcoffee/imposter/docs/openapi_plugin.md

 /example/pets/{petId}
 ```

+### Interaction of OpenAPI `servers` and Imposter `basePath`

+If an OpenAPI specification lists `servers` with URLs containing a path, then matching of resources in the Imposter configuration file relies upon setting the Imposter `basePath` property.

+For example, if the first server entry in the OpenAPI specification had a URL set to `https://example.com/api`, then the Imposter `basePath` should be `/api`.

+Similarly, if the OpenAPI server URL were set to `/api`, then the Imposter `basePath` should be `/api`.

+>  Note that only the first server entry in the OpenAPI `servers` array is examined for its path.

+---

 ## Scripted responses (advanced)

 For more advanced scenarios, you can also control Imposter's responses using JavaScript or Groovy scripts.